am1553/100-days-of-code/README.md

 > first created to make the algorithm.

 ### Beginners: Caesar Cipher
 > This program encodes and decodes text message with a shift value.
-I was able to reuse the encode function and using
+I was able to reuse the encode function using
 > a negative shift value which seems pretty neat.